Engee documentation

 rn main General

-We continue to please you with new long-awaited features.
-This time we have implemented the ability to search your files in the Engee file browser.
-And you can search for files in any keyboard layout.
+We continue to delight you with new long-awaited features.
+This time, we implemented the ability to search for our files in the Engee file browser.
+Moreover, you can search for files in any keyboard layout.
 Our search is smart, it will find exactly what you need.
-Besides, if you put your cursor in the search field, the file browser will show you the files you have recently accessed!
-That’s handy!
+In addition, if you put the cursor in the search field, the file browser will show you the files that you have recently accessed!
+It’s convenient!

 image12